-- for the review and collection of personal data for the study until explicit consent can be sought, eg where research participants lack decision-making capacity, and then regain capacity to provide explicit consent.
-A consent declaration may be sought for reviewing, collecting and anonymising data, prior to research analysis commencing.
-Section 6 COMPLETED - It is important for the HRCDC to understand why personal data is required for the purpose of the study, rather than fully anonymised data. - In this regard, pseudonymised or de-identified data may also be considered personal data and should not be confused with irrevocably anonymised data.
-Ref Recital 26/GDPR - Full guidance from the Data Protection Commission can be found here.
-Section 7 COMPLETED You must describe how the personal data used for the study, will not be processed in such a way that will damage or distress the research participants.
-Consider particular risks that are presented by processing the data, such as; accidental destruction, loss, unauthorised access and alteration, unauthorised disclosure of the data etc. Section 8 COMPLETED - Only the minimal amount of personal data should be collected and used Ref Art 5(1)(c)/GDPR - Only minimal, relevant, data should be processed and limited to what is necessary for the purpose of attaining the research objective.
-Example: Taking the age of an individual and not date of birth.
-Consider if socio- demographic details are needed.
-Consider what the impact of not having certain data, would be on the research study.
-Section 9 - The purpose of a consent declaration is to allow the data controller concerned to obtain and use personal data for the research specified in the application. - A consent declaration does not permit personal data to be disclosed further.
-If it is intended to disclose personal data, plese indicate clearly to what data is being disclosed, to whom, and for what purpose.
-Section 10 It is important to indicate if data linkage of the personal data will be a component of the research study.
-If linkage to a 'safe haven' is being carried out, please indicate (Data safe havens).
-Data linkage activity should be noted in the data protection impact assessment and data protection risks should be highlighted.
-Example: Linking data to the Central Registries Office, or Hospital In-Patient Enquiry (HIPE) Section 11(i) COMPLETED The HRCDC will need to understand at what point in the research study a consent declaration is no longer required.
-Timelines are very important and maybe linked to the duration of the study.

-Please consider at what stage during the research study, personal data will be rendered irrevocably anonymised to the Data Controller(s), returned or destroyed, or when future consent maybe obtained etc. Where relevant, consider at what point the master list/key that codifies the personal data, will be destroyed, how the master list/key will be destroyed and If you require a consent declaration over several years, or indefinitely, please set out the reasons why.
-Section11(ii) The specific duration of the consent declaration being sought for, must be detailed.
-The Applicant should take into consideration the duration of the study, the term of the Officer of Statistics and confirm if the declaration is required for a period longer than that term.
+, Section 6 - It is important for the HRCDC to understand why personal data is required for the purpose of the study, rather than fully anonymised data. - In this regard, pseudonymised or de-identified data may also be considered personal data and should not be confused with irrevocably anonymised data.
+Recital 26 GDPR - Full guidance from the Data Protection Commission can be found here .
+Section 7 - You must describe how the personal data used for the study, will not be processed in such a way that will damage or distress the research participants. - Consider particular risks that are presented by processing the data, such as; accidental destruction, loss, unauthorised access and alteration, unauthorised disclosure of the data etc. Section 8 - The purpose of a consent declaration is to allow the data controller concerned to obtain and use personal data for the research specified in the application. - A consent declaration does not permit personal data to be disclosed further unless such information is anonymised - If it is intended to disclose personal data, please indicate clearly to what data is being disclosed, to whom, and for what purpose.
+Please also detail the data safeguards in place for this data.
+Section 9 - It is important to indicate if data linkage of the personal data will be a component of the research study. - Data linkage activity should be noted in the data protection impact assessment and data protection risks should be highlighted.
+Example: Linking data to the Central Registries Office, or Hospital In-Patient Enquiry (HIPE) Section 10 - The HRCDC will need to understand at what point in the research study a consent declaration is no longer required.
+Timelines are very important and maybe linked to the duration of the study. - Please consider at what stage during the research study, personal data will be rendered irrevocably anonymised to the Data Controller(s), returned or destroyed, or when future consent maybe obtained etc. - Where relevant, consider at what point the master list/key that codifies the personal data, will be destroyed, how the master list/key will be destroyed and - If you require a consent declaration over several years, or indefinitely, please set out the reasons why.